Palm oil: Human rights

-Other concerns when it comes to Indigenous communities being impacted include lack of government oversight on palm oil plantations, political corruption, or the lacking of enforcement on laws meant to protect Indigenous lands.
-In countries such as Guatemala, palm oil plantation have significant pressure on local police forces, leading to local police to disregard land claims, going as far as using force to break up protests, and even murdering local leaders.
+Other concerns when it comes to indigenous communities being impacted include lack of government oversight on palm oil plantations, political corruption, or the lack of enforcement of laws meant to protect indigenous lands.
+In countries such as Guatemala, palm oil plantations have significant leverage within the local justice system, leading local police to disregard land claims, going as far as using force to break up protests, and even murdering local leaders.

 Environmental

 While only 5% of the world's vegetable oil farmland is used for palm plantations, palm cultivation produces 38% of the world's total vegetable oil supply.
 In terms of oil yield, a palm plantation is 10 times more productive than soybean, sunflower or rapeseed cultivation because the palm fruit and kernel both provide usable oil.
 Palm oil has garnered criticism from environmentalists due to the environmental importance of where it is grown.
 However, it is indisputably more efficient in comparison to other oil-producing plants.
 In 2016, it was found that palm oil farms produce around 4.17 metric tons of oil per hectare.
 By contrast other oils, such as sunflower, soybean, or peanut only produce 0.56, 0.39, and 0.16 metric tons respectively per hectare.
 Palm oil is the most sustainable vegetable oil in terms of yield, requiring one-ninth of land used by other vegetable oil crops.
 In the future, laboratory-grown microbes might achieve higher yields per unit of land at comparable prices.

 However, palm oil cultivation has been criticized for its impact on the natural environment, including deforestation, loss of natural habitats, and greenhouse gas emissions which have threatened critically endangered species, such as the orangutan and Sumatran tiger.
 Slash-and-burn techniques are still used to create new plantations across palm oil producing countries.
 From January to September 2019, 857,000 hectares of land was burned in Indonesia; peatlands accounted for more than a quarter of the burned area.
+The widespread deforestation and other environmental destruction in Indonesia, much of which is caused by palm oil production has often been described by academics as an ecocide.

+Furthermore, a study of palm oil in Cameroon showed that land occupied by palm oil plantations can reduce ecosystem quality by 30–45% compared to the potential natural vegetation state.
+This land use change also creates a carbon debt, which can take approximately 45–53 years to offset greenhouse gas emissions reductions.